nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 rewrite all plans to the resource file whenever a plan is deleted.

 ###### Deleting a Plan Will Cause a Cascading Delete Action
-When an existing workout is deleted from the application, days which is scheduled with that plan should also be cleared.
+When an existing plan is deleted from the application, days which is scheduled with that plan should also be cleared.
 This cascading delete action from `plan -> schedule` must be done so that the data in the `plans.txt`, `schedule.txt` files matches.